CIEH

 An old-fashioned online portfolio

 So, you’re an important and widely known training provider of environmental and public health courses.
-Your company has over 8,000 members worldwide, and you’ve been pioneering professional education for over 140 years.
+Your organisation has over 8,000 members worldwide, and you’ve been pioneering professional education for over 140 years.
 And, yet, it’s not all rosy – your online platform seems to be a bit outdated and your options seem limited.
 What do you do to prepare yourself for the future?

 It’s one thing to start refreshing your content and online courses, but it takes some courage to do what CIEH did.
-They stepped out of their comfort zone and started looking for other online platforms to support their vision and plans for the future. aNewSpring offered them the confidence they needed to take a leap of faith.
+They stepped out of their comfort zone and started looking for other online platforms to support their vision and plans for the future.
 A great decision – as far as we’re concerned – but there are a few odds and ends to take care of; especially when the migration needs to be done within a few months.

 The concept